×

 Prolotherapy

-In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat knee knots.
+In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat knot on knee[1].

 Surgical Treatments